maoxuli/netb/netb/README.md

 ## Event-driven notifications

-Socket multiplexing with event-driven notifications is the major way to implement asynchronous I/O. NetB introduced the callback style asynchronous I/O interface, which is driven by internal socket ready events.
+I/O demultiplexing with event-driven notifications is the major way to implement asynchronous I/O. NetB introduced the callback style asynchronous I/O interface, which is driven by internal socket ready events.
 The model is an event handler per socket, and an event loop per thread.
 The implementation is in classes listed below:

 - EventHandler
-- EventSelector
 - EventLoop
 - EventLoopThread